dotboris/vuejs-serverside-template-xss/README.md

 Angular 1 apps are famously vulnerable to this.
-In their [security guide](https://docs.angularjs.org/guide/security#angularjs-templates-and-expressions) the angular team warn explicitly against this.
+In their [security guide](https://docs.angularjs.org/guide/security#angularjs-templates-and-expressions) the angular team warns explicitly about this.

 > Generating AngularJS templates on the server containing user-provided content.
 > This is the most common pitfall where you are generating HTML via some